 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“I have a few different ways we can attack comedonal acne, like blackheads,” explains Dr. Ward.
+“There are a few different ways we can attack blackheads,” says Dr. Vij.
 “But I do stress to be patient with your skin and that consistency is key.
 It took a while for your skin to get to this place and it will take a little while to get it back to where it was before.”

-If you want to try salicylic acid, start off by using a product that contains between 2 and 4%.
-Then you can modify the amount used by how your skin reacts.
+If you want to try salicylic acid, start off by using a product that contains between 2% and 4%.
+Then, you can modify the amount used by how your skin reacts.
 If it’s drying you out, opt to go down a bit.

-Another great option for blackheads in the AHA family is using a product containing glycolic acid.
+Another great option for removing blackheads in the AHA family is using a product containing glycolic acid.
 Aim to use a cleanser with 10%.
 Glycolic acid serves as a great exfoliator, helping to remove the outer layer of dead skin cells — and those annoying blackheads.